anuddeeph1/devops-k8s-case-study/README.md

 # Make deployment script executable
 chmod +x deploy.sh

-# Deploy everything
+# Traditional deployment using kubectl
 ./deploy.sh deploy

+# OR GitOps deployment using ArgoCD
+./deploy.sh gitops
 ```

+#### Traditional Deployment
 This will:
 1. Create KIND cluster with metrics-server for HPA
 2. Build and push the monitoring application to Docker Hub
-3. Deploy all components to Kubernetes
+3. Deploy all components to Kubernetes using kubectl
 4. Set up port forwarding
 5. Run basic tests

+#### GitOps Deployment
+This will:
+1. Create KIND cluster with metrics-server for HPA
+2. Install ArgoCD for GitOps management
+3. Build and push the monitoring application to Docker Hub
+4. Deploy applications via ArgoCD from Git repository
+5. Set up port forwarding for both apps and ArgoCD UI
+6. Run basic tests

 ### Access the Application

 After deployment completes:
 - **Web Application**: http://localhost:8080
 - **Database**: localhost:3306 (root/root123)
+- **ArgoCD UI** (GitOps mode): https://localhost:8081 (admin/password-shown-in-logs)

 ## 🧪 Testing and Demonstration